A collection of noteworthy sights and things I experienced in the westernmost region of France.

 In one of them, I found a tree of life.
 Seriously:

 It began as a seed in a tiny crack of a massive, roughly ten meters long rock.
-But instead of giving up to the environment, the tree pushed its way through the stone down to earth, defeating the rock, and started growing on the top of it.
+But instead of giving up to the environment, the tree pushed its way through the stone down to earth, defeating the rock, and started growing on top of it.
 The trunk diameter above the rock is nearly a meter wide now, and the way it hugs the rock is an incredible spectacle:

 I also feel quite special about it because it is not an attraction marked on maps or in guides as a point of interest.
 I found it by luck.